stacks-network/stacks-core/blockstack_registrar/README.md

 Regex: ^[a-z0-9_]{1,60}$

-## User Registration
+## Passcard Registration

-To register a user:
+To register a passcard:

 1. choose an available passname
 2. construct a valid JSON object that adheres to the [passcard schema specifications](https://github.com/namesystem/namesystem/wiki/Passcard-Schema-v2)